SilentVoid13/Templater/README.md

 - Frontmatter module
 - Web module

-You can declare an internal command using the following structure ` <% tp.<module_name>.<internal_variable_or_function_name> %>`
+You can use an internal command using the following structure: ` <% tp.<module_name>.<internal_variable_or_function_name> %>`

 As I said before, some internal functions are requiring arguments.
 Arguments must be passed between the opening and the closing parenthesis like so: `tp.<module_name>.<internal_variable_or_function_name>(arg1, arg2, arg3, ...)`.

 I invite everyone to contribute to this plugin development by adding new internal functions / variables.
-(Check [INTERNAL_COMMANDS](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_COMMANDS.md) for more informations).
+Check [INTERNAL_COMMANDS](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_COMMANDS.md) for more informations

 ### Internal Modules